 "Flight of Remembrance is well-documented and includes a prolific Foreword, “In War's Vortex,” written by Dr. Angelo M. Codevilla, Professor Emeritus, Boston University.
 Everyone should know about this time in world history, and the author makes heartfelt connections for readers to this dark era."

 "A true account of the plight of the author’s parents, Rolf and Lilo, who survived World War II destruction and brutality in Lativia, Poland and Germany...a vivid and inspiring story.
 This well-written record of horrific events experienced by Rolf and Lilo and their touching love story set against a backdrop of rapacious Soviet and Nazi cruelty, provides a vital reminder of the cost of freedom.
 Fresh insight is revealed through Rolf’s father’s assignment as chief inspector of V-2 rocket production, and Rolf’s forced service in the Luftwaffe."

-–Recommended and Reviewed in "the Mindquest Review of Books" by Lightword Publishing
+–"the Mindquest Review of Books" by Lightword Publishing

 “Flight of Remembrance documents a family caught in the midst of two adversarial countries—Latvia and Germany.
 Russia is invading Latvia, their home for many years.
 That means probable extermination because the father, a man of accomplishment, is known for his outspoken, anti-communist views.
 Their alternative to likely death is the unknown—they can repatriate to Germany because the mother is German and her son was also born there.
 But if they immigrate, it means certain conscription into the German army for the men of the family.